devwalid0/zoyohosting/Zero Hosting.md

 **Are We Sell Or Share Users Data ?**

--No, We Do Not Sell and Share Any Data Stored by ZeroHosting.
+-No, We Do Not Sell and Share Any Data Stored by ZoYo Hosting.

 **Can Users Request Deletion Thier Data ?**